stdware/qwindowkit/tests/unit/README.md

 private notifications are not exported, so its test compiles the unchanged production `styleagent.cpp` and moc output with deterministic platform subscription substitutes;
 it does not link a second copy of StyleAgent from QWKCore.

+Shared and native dispatchers use one internal `EventDispatchState` for registration, removal, nesting and lifetime checks.
+Each channel keeps its own state and filter owner pointer.
+Filters appended during delivery participate in that same delivery;
+removal leaves null slots until the outermost dispatch finishes.
+Consumption stops the current delivery, while dispatcher destruction stops every outstanding frame, even if a new dispatcher immediately occupies the same address.
+The application native master stays alive when its last subscriber disappears during a callback;
+later subscribers can reuse it, and final removal outside dispatch unregisters it.
+The expanded dispatch suite passes on both the previous separate implementations and the common implementation, checking behavior preservation rather than a new bug fix.
+Installed-package consumers also compile both dispatcher headers to check that the common state header is included in the install tree.

 Production cursor snapshots and widget inheritance are separately covered by the [fallback cursor regressions](../fallbackcursor/README.md), using real agents and